Lefty Sheehan: Remembering a WW II Hero

 Considered the Allies finest long-range bomber, the aircraft had a top speed near 300 mph, a range of 2,000 miles, and a service ceiling of 35,000 feet.
 Cost: $200,000 each in the 1940s.
 A typical 10-man crew included: pilot, co-pilot, navigator, bombardier/nose gunner, flight engineer/top turret gunner, radio operator, waist gunners, ball turret gunner (our Lefty Sheehan), and tail gunner.

 B-17 missions sought to penetrate deep into enemy territory by flying above anti-aircraft artillery fire and attacking strategic targets by precision daylight bombing.
 The plane was typically armed with a dozen 50-caliber machine guns and nearly 6,000 pounds of bombs.
-To hit targets, the crew used the Norden bombsight, a top-secret automatic computerized telescope that bombardiers used with remarkable accuracy.
+To identify and hit targets, the crew used the Norden bombsight, a top-secret automatic computerized telescope that bombardiers used with remarkable accuracy.

 By the mid-1940s, the German Luftwaffe was less threatening, according to my research, so Lefty’s plane was probably taken down by German flak.
 Fired from ground-based guns exploding shells produced flying metal shrapnel in all directions often hitting planes like B-17s — which flew in formation and its shell wasn’t impenetrable.